dough10/openauto-scripts/README.md

 ## Environment configuration

-environment config is only needed if you need to change the GPIO configuration or log level and only changed values need to be added
+environment config is used if you need to change the GPIO configuration, log level or time till shutdown.
+Only changed values need to be added

 `nano ~/openauto-scripts/.env` to create or edit the environment config file.